JustinMBerry/Portfolio/Linux_Skills.md

 ### System Administration
 - **Operating Systems:** Managing and configuring various Linux distributions (e.g., Ubuntu, RedHat).
-- **User Management:** Creating and managing user accounts, permissions, and access controls.
+- **User Management:** Creating and managing user accounts, permissions, and access controls such as `chmod` and `chown`.
 - **Package Management:** Experience with package managers such as `apt` and `yum`.

-### Scripting and Automation
-- **Cron Jobs:** Setting up and managing scheduled tasks using cron jobs.

 ### Networking
 - **TCP/IP:** Solid understanding of TCP/IP networking protocols.
-- **Firewall Configuration:** Configuring and managing firewalls using tools like `iptables`.

 ### Security
 - **User Authentication:** Implementing and securing user authentication using SSH keys.

 ### Virtualization
-- **Virtual Machines:** Experience with virtualization technologies such as VirtualBox, and VMWare.
+- **Virtual Machines:** Familiar with virtualization technologies such as VirtualBox, and VMWare.

 ## Command Proficiency